Stan Prentice: Continuation of Richmond career

-Earlier in the season on June 30 Prentice played for Auckland despite sustaining a rib injury the week prior in a match for Richmond against Ponsonby.
+Earlier in the season, on 30 June, Prentice played for Auckland despite sustaining a rib injury the week prior in a match for Richmond against Ponsonby.
 Auckland won the 35–8 with Prentice scoring a try.
-Then on September 1 he played for the North Island versus the South Island in their annual fixture.
+Then on 1 September he played for the North Island versus the South Island in their annual fixture.
 This was the 4th time he had played in the match and he was to score the only try of what would eventually be 5 appearances for them.
 He was five eighth alongside Richmond teammate Bert Cooke who was captaining the side and it was said that they played like “clockwork” together.
 The North Island won comfortably 36-18 before a crowd of 9,000 at Carlaw Park.
 Prentice was involved in passing movements that led to the North Island's first two tries.
 He then threw the final pass for Wally Tittleton to cross for another try as the North side took a 21–3 lead.
 Towards the end of the match he took a pass from Tittleton and crossed for his own try.
 It was said after the match by The New Zealand Herald that he “played one of his best games and a pleasing feature was that he did not kick and lose possession”.

 Return to the New Zealand side

 1935 was to be Prentice's last season of rugby league.
-It was notable for the fact that he had seemingly retired at the beginning of the season for he did not debut for Richmond until July 13 when they were playing their round 13 match against Marist where he scored a try in a 22–0 win.
-On August 10 he played in Richmond's Fox Memorial 14–9 final win over Mount Albert.
+It was notable for the fact that he had seemingly retired at the beginning of the season for he did not debut for Richmond until 13 July, when they were playing their round 13 match against Marist where he scored a try in a 22–0 win.
+On 10 August he played in Richmond's Fox Memorial 14–9 final win over Mount Albert.
 A week later he played in North Island's 19–18 win over the South Island before then playing in the Roope Rooster competition which saw Richmond make the final but lose to Newton 10–8.
 A week later they had revenge with a 26–15 win over the same opponent in the Stormont Shield final.

-Despite being 32 years old by this point of his career Prentice was still one of the outstanding five eighths in New Zealand and he was selected in the Auckland side to play the touring Australian side on September 21.
+Despite being 32 years old by this point of his career Prentice was still one of the outstanding five eighths in New Zealand and he was selected in the Auckland side to play the touring Australian side on 21 September.
 Auckland lost a hard-fought match by 16 points to 8 with Prentice partnering with Arthur Kay in the five eighth positions with Roy Powell at halfback.
 It was said that Prentice and Kay “made a fine defensive line” but needed more speed in moving up to tackle.
 Auckland's first try of the match came as the result of Prentice kicking well into the centre of the field where Mincham gained the ball and ran before feeding Lou Brown who beat defenders before finding Mincham again who scored.